 4. After connected successfully, the following screen will show up.
-Simply enter the username "admin" and password "admin" to login.

 After login successfully, please click the Setup Wizard item that provides a primary configuration of this device.
 You may enter each screen to change the default settings step by step.